Skip to main content

 Skip User Reviews

-• Engaging gameplay with a satisfying progression system that respects players' time, allowing completion in about 4-8 hours.
+• Engaging gameplay with a satisfying progression system that respects the player's time.

-• Charming pixel art and a variety of color themes enhance the visual experience, making it enjoyable to play.
+• Charming pixel art and a relaxing soundtrack enhance the overall experience.

-• The game is relatively short, leaving some players wanting more content and replayability after completing it.
+• The game is relatively short, typically completed in 4-10 hours, leaving some players wanting more content.

 • gameplay